Pogo cello: History

 A musical instrument that appears to be a pogo cello was invented and first patented in 1951 by a carpenter named Vincent Lyle Badkin.
 According to his grandson, Vincent L. Badkin, he performed with a group in New Jersey called Zimmies Zombies.
 The pogo cello was commercially manufactured in the 1950s in Brooklyn, New York by a chemist and musical instrument manufacturer, Mack Perry, the husband of a music educator, Sylvia Perry.
 Apparently Badkin had asked Perry to manufacture the instrument.
 It is unclear what influenced Badkin in his design, perhaps a similar instrument called a bumbass (boombas, boomba, or boom bass) also known as a stump fiddle (or stumpf fiddle).
 Perry manufactured pogo cellos in Brooklyn and Far Rockaway, New York and in New Jersey.
 The pogo cello was sold across the United States for decades as a musical instrument for children, but many adults also bought them for themselves.

 Pogo cellos have been seen in marching bands in Iowa and in the Mummers' parade in Philadelphia, PA on New Year's Day.
-Similar instruments may be found today in Australia, the Czech Republic and in Sweden (called a Devil's fiddle or Devil's stick) and in other countries, for example at Oktoberfests.
+Similar instruments may be found today in Australia, the Czech Republic, in Sweden (called a Devil's fiddle or Devil's stick) and in other countries, for example at Oktoberfests.
 They have been played in blues, soul, bluegrass and other kinds of musical groups.
 Television show host Garry Moore played one on his show in the 1950s.
-Since 1975 the Gloucester Hornpipe and Clog Society, an American traditional music group which plays Celtic, maritime, and other kinds of folk music, has featured a pogo cello made by woodcarver Rita Dunipace, and pogo cello player David "Doc" Rosen.
+Since 1975 the Gloucester Hornpipe and Clog Society, an American traditional music group which plays Celtic, maritime, Quebecois, traditional American and other kinds of folk music, has featured a pogo cello made by woodcarver Rita Dunipace, and pogo cello player David "Doc" Rosen.